The Nips: History

 In 1987, Big Beat released an anthology LP named Bops, Babes, Booze and Bovver, credited to "Nips n Nipple Erectors".
 It collects both sides of the first three singles issued on Soho, as well as adding two outtakes: "So Pissed Off" and "Stavordale Rd, N5".
 The later CD edition added another two outtakes: "Venus in Bovver Boots" and "Fuss & Bother".

 Reformation

-On 6 May 2008, The Nipple Erectors reformed playing a somewhat secret gig at the 100 Club, Oxford Street, London.
+On 6 May 2008, the Nipple Erectors reformed, playing a somewhat secret gig at the 100 Club, Oxford Street, London.
 The line-up consisted of Shanne Bradley, Shane MacGowan, Eric "Le Baton" Baconstrip, and Fritz Douglas.
 Bradley's daughter Eucalypta sang backing vocals on the final number "Gabrielle".
-The group also performed one month later although this time minus MacGowan who was replaced by Eucalypta on vocals.
+The group also performed one month later although this time minus MacGowan who was replaced by Eucalypta on vocals since Shane was in Ireland.

+In 2009 Shanne Bradley and Gavin Douglas travelled to Ireland.
+On 16 August 2009 a rehearsal with a drummer Mick Cronin was arranged at Philly Ryans Bar, Nenagh, Tipperary, Ireland.